 This news came via the Resident Evil Showcase yesterday, but Netflix has finally published it separately: Resident Evil: Infinite Darkness will arrive on Netflix in July 2021, and it has a new character trailer to go with the news.
-“Character” trailer is a weird way to describe the fact that Leon S. Kennedy and Claire Redfield talk for 20 seconds before zombie conspiracy / apocalypse ensues, but whatever — the point is this CG-animated film looks pretty cool so far.
+“Character” trailer is a weird way to describe the fact that Leon S. Kennedy and Claire Redfield talk for 20 seconds before zombie conspiracy / apocalypse ensues, but whatever — the point is this CG-animated series looks pretty cool so far.

 As you might be able to piece together from the trailer, Resident Evil: Infinite Darkness occurs in the year 2006, two years after Resident Evil 4.
 Ashley Graham’s father is still the president, but there has been a zombie outbreak in the White House.
 Now it appears to be up to Leon and Claire to de-zombie the place or something like that.
 It sounds like Leon and Claire might be Bad Dudes.